nawabahmadreshi/documentation/recipes/analytics_adjust.md

 {% endoverride %}
 {% endingredient %}

-## Customize deep link parameters

-Here is where you can specify the custom parameters to add to a link that will be deep linked into the app.
-You might want to put a coupon code or a page identifier here to route the user.

-In order to properly link the ad network to the measurement partner, you must configure the Branch link to pass through any additional query parameters through to the measurement partner.

-To do this, please add in the key **'$query_param_passthrough'** with the value of **'true'**.
-You can see an example below:
-{% image src='/img/recipes/double_third_party/query_param_passthrough.png' half center alt='deep link parameters' %}

 ## Provide link to advertiser

 Click save to generate the URL - it will appear in the list of links.